rsobrinhoillimitati/tmp/e.htm.md

 <p class=MsoNormal style='text-align:justify'><span lang=EN-US
 style='font-size:11.0pt;font-family:"Calibri",sans-serif;mso-bidi-font-family:
-"Times New Roman"'>Every Linux system has a user called ‘root’.
+"Times New Roman"'>Every Linux system has a user called Â‘rootÂ’.
 The root user is all-powerful.
 It can access any &#64257;les.
 The root user account should only be used for system administration, such as installing software.
 When logged in as root, the shell prompt usually ends in #.
 It is usually best to